 5 IoT-enabled Halloween Frights

 Who doesn’t love Halloween?
 Here at floLIVE, we also love having fun with IoT, and what better reason than to add some spooky fun to this holiday?
-Here are 5 of our top Halloween-inspired IoT ideas.
+Below are 5 of our top Halloween-inspired IoT connectivity ideas.
 Let us know how they turn out, and make sure to add your own top scary IoT use cases into the comments!

 The Costume that Fits to an IoT